Struffoli – Italian Honey Balls

 Step by step photos showing how to toss struffoli in honey and assemble them in a ring shape

-• Frying - make sure you use a candy thermometer to heat your oil to the correct temperature.
-It makes things much easier, if your oil is too hot they will brown too easily and be raw in the middle.
+Oil temperature – make sure you use a candy thermometer to heat your oil to the correct temperature.
+It makes things much easier; if your oil is too hot, they will brown too easily and be raw in the middle.

 Can I prepare these in advance?

-Fried and drained struffoli will last up to 4-5 days in a sealed container or can be frozen.
-They can be tossed in warm honey when you are ready to serve them (if freezing make sure to thaw them completely first).
+Fried and drained struffoli will last up to 4-5 days in a sealed container or can be frozen for up to 3 months.
+Toss them in warm honey and sprinkles before serving.

 A close up of struffoli Italian honey balls